 By baking in cloud-based recruitment software in your tech stack, you can bring down operational costs significantly.
-In fact, in the virtual work era where most companies are comfortable with distributed teams, a good recruitment CRM is a cost-effective way to run your recruitment firm.
+In fact, in the virtual work era where most companies are comfortable with distributed teams connecting over a VPN network, a good recruitment CRM is a cost-effective way to run your recruitment firm.

 With cloud-based recruitment software, you typically pay on a subscription basis.
 This means you can pay an annual or monthly fee for it.
 Moreover, you get customer support and automatic upgrades – which are included in your total cost.

 When you’re managing a virtual, asynchronous team of recruiters, it’s important to use a premium-quality recruitment CRM.
 A powerful recruitment agency software can fuel your organization’s operations – especially collaboration and sales – and set you up for success.

 There are tons of recruitment software available out there.
 But each of them differs in terms of their ease of use, functionality, integrations, and cost.

 Let’s take a look at the four most important recruitment CRM features for distributed teams.

 When choosing a recruiting agency software, you need to use one that covers all your needs by allowing you to source candidates, post job listings on multiple job boards and social media networks and manages your end-to-end hiring pipelines.
 Or else, you risk your systems working in silos leading to reduced efficiency and speed in hiring.

 If your recruitment software includes an applicant tracking system (ATS), you’ll be able to source candidates directly, manage great volumes of incoming applications, and keep all the candidates’ information centralized and organized.